UNFAIR: Christians and the LGBT Question

 The touching, brave, and frequently heartbreaking letters in UNFAIR should be required reading for any Christian who claims that gay people can’t also be Christians–and for LGBT people who feel there’s some conflict between their sexual orientations or gender identities and their faith.
 John Shore is sharp, he’s funny, and he’s right.
 To find out why I’ve called him America’s preeminent non-douchey Christian, buy and read this book.
 And I challenge anyone who believes that the Bible justifies the persecution of their gay and lesbian neighbors–particularly those on the religious right who’ve made lucrative careers for themselves out of bearing false witness against their gay and lesbian neighbors—to read this book’s opening essay, Taking God at His Word: The Bible and Homosexuality. — Dan Savage (American Savage, Savage Love, founder of the It Gets Better Project)

-John Shore is one of America’s leading Christian writers on the subject of gay people and Christianity.
-His essays are widely credited with being central to the sea change in Christian thinking that has occurred on this issue in recent years.
-UNFAIR offers the best of Shore’s writings on homosexuality and Christians/Christianity, along with heart-wrenching yet inspiring letters from gay people telling what it’s like to grow up, and live today, both gay and Christian.
+John Shore (who is straight) is one of America’s leading Christian writers on the subject of the relationship between LGBT people and Christianity.
+His pioneering, galvanizing essays are widely credited with being central to the sea change in Christian thinking that has occurred on this issue in recent years.
+UNFAIR offers the best of Shore’s writings on homosexuality and Christians/Christianity, along with thirty extremely moving life stories from people telling what it’s like to grow up both gay and Christian.
 The book’s opening essay, “Taking God at His Word: The Bible and Homosexuality,” is a must-read for anyone seeking clarity on the relationship between the Bible, Christianity, and LGBT people.
 If you read only one book on this subject, make it this one.
 (This is the revised and updated edition of Shore’s book, UNFAIR: Why the ‘Christian’ View of Gays Doesn’t Work.)

 More praise for UNFAIR: